CESNET/saml-validator/README.md

 **For more information, look at the [SAML-validator Wiki][] page.**

 ## Installation
-If you would like to test SAML-validator, say, in your [JAGGER][] instance or elsewhere, you can run it from my site ([snotra-saml-validator][]).
-However, this machine might not be up 24/7 and the code might be broken as this machine is intended for developing.
-You have been warned.
-Thus, you should clone the SAML-validator repository to your machine.
+If you would like to test SAML-validator, say, in your [JAGGER][] instance or elsewhere, you can run it at [rr.cesnet.cz/saml-validator][].
+Anyway, I recommend you to clone the repository to your own machine.

 ```bash
 $ mkdir /var/www/saml-validator/